 Osteoporosis is a condition that reduces bone strength and puts individuals at greater risk of breaking or fracturing a bone.
 This condition most frequently affects women, as one in four women over the age of 65 will be diagnosed.

 Symptoms of osteoporosis are virtually non-existent, which is why many individuals may not be aware or affected by it until they have already suffered a broken bone.
 For this reason, routine osteoporosis screenings are incredibly important, especially for those with high-risk factors.

 The Arthritis Group specializes in the screening and treatment of osteoporosis and other rheumatic conditions.
-Our rheumatology specialists will discuss your symptoms and discover what treatment options will work best for you.
-To visit one of our arthritis treatment centers in Philadelphia, PA, call (215) 725-7400 or request an appointment online.
+Our rheumatologists will discuss your symptoms and discover what treatment options will work best for you.
+To visit one of our arthritis treatment centers in Philadelphia, Langhorne, or Bala Cynwyd, please call (215) 725-7400 or request an appointment through our secure online form.